 This plan was brought to the Campus Facilities and Planning Committee on August 6th, 2010, and received approval from the group with no dissent-and with a sense of excitement for further plans to be delivered to future meetings.
-With this approval in hand, the scope and business plans for the first phase of the UC Transformation Project were brought to the Board of Regents Committees on Administration and Finance and Facilities, Construction, and Master Planning the week of August 9th 2010.
-At the Facilities, Planning, and Construction Committee meeting, the committee members generally approved of the scope of the addition and the goal of the project as a whole-provide students with better University Center facility.
-There was some disagreement, however, regarding the planned second phase of the University Center Transformation Project, which would update and renovate the UC Footprint itself.
-Given recent difficulties the University of Houston System has faced with renovation and rehab projects, the committee indicated a certain reticence to approve the full scope of the project with its significant investment in a rehabilitation project.
+With this approval in hand, the scope and business plans for the first phase of the UC Transformation Project were brought to the Board of Regents Committees on Administration and Finance and Facilities, Construction, and Master Planning the week of August 9th 2010, and received approvals from both entities with some notes of concern regarding the extensive amount of renovation involved in the project.
+The UC Transformation Project was presented to the full Board of Regents on August 17th.
+The full board echoed the concerns of the committee and urged the involved staff on the project to be as risk-averse as possible when planning the project.
+They also indicated a desire to be kept updated throughout the course of the project as it developed.